awsdocs/aws-net-developer-guide/doc_source/how-to/ec2/how-to-spot-instances.rst

 outstanding requests and terminate any instances.
 Just canceling your requests will not terminate your instances, which means that you will continue to be charged for them.
-If you terminate your instances, your Spot requests may be canceled, but there are some scenarios, such as if you use persistent bids, where terminating your instances is not sufficient to stop your request from being re-fulfilled.
-Therefore, it is a best practice to both cancel any active bids and terminate any running instances.
+If you terminate your instances, your Spot requests may be canceled, but there are some scenarios, such as if you use persistent requests, where terminating your instances is not sufficient to stop your request from being re-fulfilled.
+Therefore, it is a best practice to both cancel any active requests and terminate any running instances.

 You use the :sdk-net-api:`CancelSpotInstanceRequests